Why You Should Choose Mobil Rarus 427?

 Initially, the small-size compressor demands a few ounces of lubricant.
 However, the more giant buddies such as industrial compressors may require more than 100-oz.

-Pour the recommended quantity of oil for smooth and streamline performance.
+Pour the recommended quantity of oil for smooth and streamlined performance.
 Feeding a lesser amount will increase the friction between the movable parts and heat the pump.

 It will result in damage to the components and malfunctioning of the compressor.
 The process of changing the lubricant involves three simple steps as unplug, drain, and refill.